+MOTION:

-MOTION: A motion was made by Voss and seconded by Jones to approve the MPO staff to develop a Safe Streets for All grant application for a regional Comprehensive Safety Action Plan, determine the contribution of the IDOT and pay the remaining matching funds from the MPO's reserve funds.
+A motion was made by Randleman and seconded by Hockensmith to approve the MPO to contact the DOT for assistance providing part or all the local match and use of MPO reserve funds for any match shortfall.
+Staff shall prepare a Safe Streets for All grant application for a regional Comprehensive Safety Action Plan.